Question (a) Give reasons for the following :

 Question : State the difference in colours of the sun observed during sunrise/sunset and noon.
 Give explaination for each .
 [3M]

-At noon, the sun is directly overhead, and its light travels a shorter path through the atmosphere.
-Less scattering occurs, and all colors of light, including blue, reach us, making the sun appear white or slightly yellow due to the scattering of blue light.
+Noon (Bright Yellow/White): At noon, the sun is directly overhead, and its light passes through a smaller portion of the atmosphere.
+Less scattering occurs, so more of the shorter wavelengths (blue and green) reach the observer, making the sun appear brighter and more white or yellowish.

 Question : In the following diagram , the path of a ray of light passing through a glass prism is shown :